 Hannah Senesh was one of 37 Jews from Palestine who parachuted into Yugoslavia to save the Hungarian Jews who were about to be deported to Auschwitz.
 She was arrested at the Hungarian border, imprisoned, tortured, and eventually executed by a firing quad.
 Hannah never revealed the details of her mission.
 Her poem "Eli, Eli" is a very famous Hebrew song.

-Portrait of Mata-Hari.
-Margaretha Geertruida "M'greet" Zelle McLeod, better known by the stage name Mata Hari, was a Dutch exotic dancer, courtesan, and accused spy who was executed by firing squad in France under charges of espionage for Germany during World War I. (1876 - 1917)
+Mata Hari, the day before her execution Margaretha Geertruida "M'greet" Zelle McLeod (7 August 1876 – 15 October 1917), better known by the stage name Mata Hari, was a Dutch exotic dancer, courtesan, and accused spy who was executed by firing squad in France under charges of espionage for Germany during World War I.